How to determine the cost of making an app ?

-Of course it’s important to find the right developer, and in past posts we’ve discussed 6 Things to Look for in a Mobile App Developer, but a key component to the formula is cost.
+You’ve just had the eureka moment!
+You’ve thought of an app that will save the world, now all you need is someone to tell you what the cost of making an app like yours is!
+Of course it’s important to find the right developer, and in past posts we’ve discussed 6 Things to Look for in a Mobile App Developer, but the cost of making an app is a key component to the formula.

 Generally, initial prototypes and versions of apps have the bare minimum required for the user to engage with the app; your “version 1” should consequently include only the features that you deem most necessary for your users to understand your app.

 Let’s look at the cost breakdown of making an app by complexity:

 Simple apps: Often used for specific tasks like calculators or note-taking.
 These can range from $10,000 to $40,000.

 Complex apps: These include social media platforms or e-commerce sites, with costs ranging from $30,000 to $500,000.

 High-end apps: Apps with intricate functionalities, such as banking or healthcare platforms, can start from $500,000 and go much higher.

 Which mobile devices do you want your app to operate on?
 Different devices tend to work on different operating systems, and so the development processes for each system are extremely different.
 This is an important step that goes into figuring out what the average cost of making an app will be per platform.